brain-modelling-group/MovieBrainDynamics/README.md

 Functional imaging was performed with a 3 Tesla Siemens scanner to obtain one whole-brain BOLD-weighted image every 0.82 seconds, for a total of 535 functional images (~20 min) throughout the entire movie.
 Prior to the movie a resting-state scan of 225 functional images (~8 min) was performed.
 This repository provides extracted timeseries data and matlab scripts to re-run the analysis to reproduce Figure 1 (Brain States) and Figure 2 (Brain State Dynamics).

 This repository consist of:
  - data folder containing movie annotations and 2 zip files.
 One zip file contains the extracted timeseries.
-These series have names formatted as: "aroma-ts-<COND>-s<PP>-r<ROI>.txt", where COND is resta, restb, mov1a, mob1b; PP is participant number (1-20); ROI is the network.
+These series have names formatted as: "aroma-ts-COND-sPP-rROI.txt", where COND is resta, restb, mov1a, mob1b; PP is participant number (1-20); ROI is the network.
 The other zip file contains the ROI network masks.
  - Matlab scripts for preprocessing.
 The three main scripts are:
    - Step1_create_dirs_and_run_hmm.m
    - Step2_create_brain_state_figure.m